Coming to your appointment at Clinic 66

 If you are experiencing financial difficulty, please discuss this with the doctor that you see on the day, or with the practice manager if you are considering a procedure.

 However, our fees are already lower than care provided in hospitals, so it is very difficult for us to provide further financial concessions.

 Payment by debit card (EFTPOS) is our preferred form of payment option.
 Alternatively, a credit card can be used.
-If paying by cash, please bring the exact amount as we have limited change available.
+Please note we are currently not accepting cash payments.